jimmiebtlr/cv/README.md

 cv
 ==

-Go library for computer vision.
+The beginning of a go library for computer vision